phrichards/ajax-loaders/README.md

 ## Usage

+* Include `loaders.css` and `loaders.js` in your project.
 * Add the class of "loading" to your body tag.
-* Add the following tag above your closing body tag:
+* Add the following element above your closing body tag:

 		<div class="overlay"></div>